The “Sashimi Method” for Building Software

 So… we know that we’re supposed to be developing software incrementally, using an agile process like Scrum.
 We know we should be building our software a little bit at a time — coding, testing, and reviewing as we go, right?
 What does this actually mean?
 What do the increments look like?
 How big are they?
 How small are they?
 How do we find them?
 And so on…

-Like I said, the Sashimi method has been around a long time.
+Like I said, the Sashimi method has been around a long time for incremental development.
 It’s pretty much a standard way to do things, but not everybody knows about it.
 Pity.
 So I’m going to talk about it.

 Let’s say our Client has a hankering for salmon, and says to us: “I want a salmon.” and we decide to build her one.

 The Architecture-Centric Method is pretty simple.
 Here’s what might happen:

 - First, we build the skeleton (architecture) of the fish;